uccser/cs-field-guide/text/chapters/en-data-representation.md

 **Jargon Buster**

 The word **pixel** is short for "picture element".
-On computer screens and printers an image is created by a grid of pixels, each one set to the required colour.
-A pixel is typically a fraction of a millimeter across, and images can be made up of millions of pixels (one megapixel is a million pixels).
+On computer screens and printers an image is almost always displayed using a grid of pixels, each one set to the required colour.
+A pixel is typically a fraction of a millimeter across, and images can be made up of millions of pixels (one megapixel is a million pixels), so you can't usually see the individual pixels.

 {jargon-buster end}